hrishim/llvl_prog1_book/src/functions.md

 Parameters are passed quite commonly using registers.
 By convention and as specified in the [ARM Procedure Call Standard](https://github.com/ARM-software/abi-aa/releases) registers *r0-r7* are used to pass parameters.
 If more than 8 parameters have to be passed to a function the remaining can be passed by pushing them on the stack.

 The *r0-r7* registers can also be used to return values from the function.
-In the example above we used the *w1* register to return values from the function.
+In the example above we used the *w1* register to return values from addOne.
+A function can return values by merely placing/leaving the values in a return register.

 ## Exercise 1B: Memcopy as a function